-For older adults with mood disorders, the experience may be similar.
-You may be struggling to meet work and family demands, avoiding people and activities you used to enjoy, abusing drugs or alcohol for relief, harming yourself or thinking about suicide.
+If you're over 30, the experience may be similar.
+You may be struggling to meet work and family demands, avoiding people and activities you used to enjoy, using drugs or alcohol, harming yourself, or thinking about suicide.

-Through residential treatment, our staff, led by a leading board-certified psychiatrist, will work with you to develop ways to better navigate the responsibilities and difficulties that come with adulthood.
+Led by an expert board-certified psychiatrist, our team will work with you to develop ways to better navigate the responsibilities and difficulties that come with adulthood.
 We're here to help you address your:

-During a stay averaging 45 to 60 days, you’ll live on campus at the Charles E. Kubly FOCUS Center in Oconomowoc.
-Here you’ll receive treatment while living in a homelike setting with comfortable semi-private bedrooms and shared community space.
+During a stay averaging 45 to 60 days, you’ll live on our campus in Oconomowoc, Wisconsin, or our new campus in West Allis, Wisconsin.
+Here you’ll receive treatment while living in a home-like setting with comfortable semi-private bedrooms and shared community space.
 Our goal is to work with you on making positive changes in the way you approach adulthood.

-Because younger adults transitioning into adulthood typically face different challenges from older adults, we offer separate programs for adults 18 to 30 and those who are 30 and older.
+Because adults face different challenges at various stages, we offer separate programs for adults 18 to 30 and those who are 30 and older.

 We know getting clarity in understanding just what you are dealing with and how we can help is a big first step.
 A board-certified psychiatrist leads a thorough assessment and evaluation to clarify your diagnosis and then prescribe the appropriate treatment.